 Before you book a trial and fall in love with an artist, it’s important to ensure their availability for your wedding date, as well as their ability to accommodate the number of bridesmaids and family members who will also need professional makeup.
 Sbarbaro says this will affect pricing, timing, and how many artists are needed.
 So, having your details in order and being able to share them from the outset will prevent any hiccups or conflicts going forward.

 Pucillo stresses that your wedding makeup should enhance your natural beauty, and Sbarbaro says you should go with a similar look to what you usually wear.
 But it’s important to remember that for the majority of brides, you’re going to want a bit “more” for your wedding day.
 “Your wedding makeup is always going to look like more than what you usually wear," Sbarbaro explains.
 "The camera doesn’t pick up pigment like the naked eye.
 This goes with brows and lashes too, so don’t be wary of your artist filling in your brows or wearing false eyelashes.”

 Explaining your daily makeup routine (or lack thereof) and understanding the need to kick it up a small notch will help your artist design a look for you that complements your style and natural beauty.

 Don’t be afraid to shop around!
 Even if you love the result of your first trial, who knows what you might think of the second or third.
-There’s a reason makeup trials exist, and it’s perfectly okay to shop around until you find the perfect fit.
+There’s a reason makeup trials exist, and it’s perfectly okay to book consultations with several different artists until you find the perfect fit.
 That said, be careful not to go overboard.
 Being educated and prepared when you begin your search for a makeup pro should help you find the right one in just a few consultations.
 Looking thoroughly at the portfolios of each of the artists you're interested in will help you narrow it down.